Infinera (INFN) Q1 2017 Results - Earnings Call Transcript

 Vijay Bhagavath - Deutsche Bank Securities, Inc.

-Nicholas Rodney Hall - JP Morgan
+Nicholas Rodney Hall - JPMorgan

 Operator